• Skip to primary navigation

 Different pasta machines have different numbering systems and each family will have their own desired thickness for the finished pasta.
 Here's a quick guide, but always use your best judgment:

-- Marcato Atlas 150: Start at 0 (widest) and work to 6 for lasagna sheets, and 5 or 6 for fettuccine, pappardelle, spaghetti, or cappellini
+• Marcato Atlas 150: Start at #1 (widest setting) and work to #6 for lasagna sheets, and #6 or #7 for fettuccine and tagliatelle, and #5 or #6 for pappardelle, spaghetti, or cappellini

-Pro Tip: If you've never made pasta and are worried you may be rolling it out too thick or too thin, test a small piece in boiling water BEFORE you roll out the entire batch of spinach pasta.
+Pro Tip: If you've never made pasta and are worried you may be rolling it out too thick or too thin, test a small piece in boiling water BEFORE you roll out the entire batch of spinach pasta (see Troubleshooting Spinach Pasta section below for photos).
 This way, you know exactly what you're getting!

 Rolling Pin Method (No Pasta Machine Required)